Create talking photo avatars in 1280p+ HD resolution | HeyGen

 Experience the power of Avatar IV in action

-See how creators, brands, and teams are using HeyGen’s AI talking avatar creator to turn ideas into scroll-stopping, multilingual videos.
+See how creators, brands, and teams are using HeyGen’s AI talking avatar creator to transform ideas into scroll-stopping, multilingual videos.
 Each showcase features avatars, voices, and lip-sync with no cameras needed.

 Enhance your realistic avatar creator with expressive hand movements that align perfectly with your avatar’s speech.
 Hand gestures are ideal for emphasis, subtlety, and effective visual storytelling.